 - Website URL is: targets the specific URL of the page and is an exact match.

 - Query parameter equals: targets a specific query parameter found on the page.

 - Website URL begins with: targets the beginning of the URL of the page.

 - Website URL contains: targets a word that’s found in the URL of the page.

-For example, if you have a pop-up form set to load on All pages and a pop-up form set to load on a specific website URL, such as http://www.domain.com/home, the pop-up form set to load on http://www.domain.com/home will display.
-This applies to pop-up forms that have the same flow triggers (on 50% page scroll, on exit intent, etc.) or the same type (pop-up box,
+For example, if you have a pop-up form set to load on All pages and a pop-up form set to load on a specific website URL, such as http://www.domain.com/home, the pop-up form set to load on http://www.domain.com/home will appear.

-If multiple pop-up forms are active on a page with the same location specificity, the same trigger, and have the same type (pop-up box,
+If multiple pop-up forms are active on a page with the same targeting rules and have the same form type (pop-up box,

 When you add a contact filter or list criteria based on Form submission, all pop-up forms will have the words Pop-up form preceding the pop-up form name.